marsfoundation/sparklend-deployments/README.md

 ### Cross-Chain Governance Relayer

+You will need to deploy the L2 Executor on the L2 and the cross-chain forwarder on L1 (usually Ethereum).

 Deploy L2 Executor: `ETH_RPC_URL=<YOUR RPC ENDPOINT> make deploy-executor`
 Deploy Cross Chain Forwarder: `ETH_RPC_URL=<YOUR RPC ENDPOINT> FOUNDRY_SCRIPT_CONFIG=<FORWARDER CONFIG> make deploy-forwarder`